Noetherian criteria for dimer algebras: Introduction

 \section{Introduction}

-In this article, all dimer quivers are on a real two-torus, and all algebras are over an algebraically closed base field $k$.
+In this article, all dimer quivers are on a real two-torus $T^2$, and all algebras are over an algebraically closed base field $k$.
 A prominent class of noncommutative crepant resolutions (NCCRs) and Calabi-Yau algebras are cancellative dimer algebras.\footnote{For the definition of an NCCR and a Calabi-Yau algebra, see for example \cite{V,Br}.} In fact, a dimer algebra is an NCCR and Calabi-Yau if and only if it is cancellative \cite{MR,D,Br}.
-Cancellativity has been shown to be equivalent to certain combinatorial conditions on the dual graph of the quiver \cite{HV,IU,Bo,KS,G}.
+Cancellativity has been shown to be equivalent to certain combinatorial conditions on the dual graph of the quiver \cite{HV,IU,KS,G}.
 The main objective of this article is to characterize cancellative dimer algebras in terms of noetherianity, vertex corner ring structure, and perfect matchings whose complements support simple modules.

-Dimer algebras were introduced in string theory in 2005 to describe a class of quiver gauge theories \cite{HK,FHVWK}.
-A dimer algebra is a quiver algebra $A = kQ/I$ of a quiver $Q$ whose underlying graph $\overbar{Q}$ embeds into a torus $T^2$ (or more generally, a compact surface), such that each connected component of $T^2 \setminus \overbar{Q}$ is simply connected and bounded by an oriented cycle, called a unit cycle.
-The relations of $A$ are generated by the ideal
+Dimer algebras were introduced in string theory in 2005 to describe a class of quiver gauge theories \cite{HK,F-K}.
+A \textit{dimer algebra} is a quiver algebra $A = kQ/I$ of a quiver $Q$ whose underlying graph $\overbar{Q}$ embeds in a torus $T^2$ (or more generally, a compact surface), such that each connected component of $T^2 \setminus \overbar{Q}$ is simply connected and bounded by an oriented cycle, called a unit cycle.
+The relations of $A$ are given by the ideal

 where $p$ and $q$ are paths.
 Since $I$ is generated by certain differences of paths, we may refer to a path modulo $I$ as a path in the dimer algebra $A$.